Azerks/backend/README.md

 ### Rate Limit

-Github API has a rate limit of 60 requests per hour for unauthenticated requests.
+GitHub API has a rate limit of 60 requests per hour for unauthenticated requests.
-And since aggregating the language from the repositories need a additional request per repository, you can set a "limit" of 59 repositories at most.
+And since aggregating the language from the repositories, need a additional request per repository, the rate limit can be reached quite quickly.

-However you could set a token in the .config file to increase the rate limit.
+However, you can set a token in the config.go file to increase the rate limit to 5000 requests per hours.

 ## Execution